laurylopes/laurylopes/README.md

 During the COVID pandemic, I decided to dive into data, and I’ve never been happier in my work than I am today. 🙏

 I gained experience as a full-stack data analyst in sports and entertainment for 1.5 years, then worked as an analytics engineer and data analyst for 1 year in an HR tech start-up.
-Nowadays I am working as an analytics engineer II, transforming and modelling data using SQL, dbt, and low-code tools like Fivetran or Airbyte.
+Nowadays I am working as an analytics engineer II, transforming and modeling data using SQL, dbt, and low-code tools like Fivetran or Airbyte.

 I enjoy coding in SQL and applying best data practices to collaborate with others and empower end users.